melparker101/OvaMap/SRA/extract_SRA_data.md

 module load SRA-Toolkit/3.0.0-centos_linux64
 module load parallel/20210722-GCCcore-11.2.0

+# Sort out the formatting on all sra_table files
 for f in PR* ; do Rscript format_sra_tables.R "$f"; done

 # Make an accession list of runs for each project